loot/loot.github.io/How-To-Contribute.md

 Open the file you want to edit (eg. the repository's `masterlist.yaml`) in your favorite text editor and make any changes you want.
 Once you're done, save the file, and switch back to the GfW window.
 Then you can make a commit, sync and create a pull request as described in the guide linked to above.

-If you're editing a masterlist, see the [[Masterlist Editing|Masterlist-Editing]] page for information on how to go about making changes to the masterlists.
-The [Metadata Syntax documentation](http://loot.github.io/docs/dev/LOOT%20Metadata%20Syntax.html) details the actual format and syntax used by the masterlists.
+If you're editing a masterlist, see the [[Masterlist Editing|Masterlist-Editing]] page for information on the masterlists and how to edit them.

 ### Contributing as a Team Member